Home » Geologic Hazards » World Lightning Map

 Lightning is the second most common storm-related killer in the United States.
 It causes several billion dollars in property damage each year and kills several dozen people.
 It is a frequent cause of wildfires and costs airlines billions of dollars per year in extra operating expenses.

 Florida has the highest frequency of lightning in the United States.
-There, sea breezes from the Atlantic Ocean and Gulf of Mexico converge over solar-heated land.
+There, sea breezes from the Atlantic Ocean and Gulf of America converge over solar-heated land.
 This lifts the moist air masses that host thunderstorms.
 Florida is also the state with the highest number of deaths from lightning strikes.
-Other states along the Gulf of Mexico coast, such as Alabama, Mississippi, Louisiana, and Texas, also have frequent lightning.
-Along the Atlantic coast, North Carolina and South Carolina have frequent lightning.
+Other states along the Gulf Coast, such as Alabama, Mississippi, Louisiana, and Texas, also have frequent lightning.
+Along the Atlantic Coast, North Carolina and South Carolina have frequent lightning.

 Staying Safe from Lightning |